cpondoc/cs224w-project/README.md

 ## Structure

-The core tutorial is currently in `draft_tutorial.ipynb`.
+The core tutorial is currently in `tutorial.ipynb`.
 Our intention is that the tutorial will only focus on helping the user explore the different ablation axes -- choice of task, architecture, scale, etc. -- while abstracting away all of the nitty-gritty of Relbench.
 The code for the latter is in `src`.

+We also ran some other experiments on larger datasets.
+The successful ones can be found in `experiments/`. `old/` contains some older, unsuccessful experiments (i.e., because we were unable to load in all of the data from RelBench).

 ## Progress